Snubnose sculpin: Description

-The snubnose sculpin has a large head and large eyes, trhe snout is very short and the body is tapering towards the caudal peduncle.
+The snubnose sculpin has a large head and large eyes, the snout is very short and the body is tapering towards the caudal peduncle.
 The anus is positioned quite far well back on the body and is nearer to the pelvic fins than it is to the anal fin.
 There is a single slender sharp spine on the preoperculam and above this is another spine with 2 or more points.
 The color varies and they have the ability tochange color to camouflage them against their background.
 Typically they are mottled with brown, lavender, orange, reds, and white.
 The lower body is overall orange color with white on the underside.
 The head is maroon and there are four clear dark brown saddle-like blotches, The third saddle blotch has a brick-red center, there is pink between the first and second saddle blotches and brown-orange between the second and third saddle blotches.
 There are orange bars on the caudal and dorsal fins, with a dusky spot at the front of the first dorsal fin.
 The caudal fin is rounded, the dorsal fin is supported by 9 spines and between 16 and 18 soft rays and the anal fin has between 13 and 15 soft rays.
 The scales are large and obvious on the crown and the scales along the lateral line have cirri.
 This species has a maximum published total length of 10 cm.